phillxnet/bareos-storage/README.md

 Director & File deamons contact Storage daemons with instructions on what files to:
 - (Backup) receive from a director associated File daemon.
 - (Restore) send to a director associated File deamon.
-This password must tally with that held by the Director for this image's resulting container hostname.

 - BAREOS_DIR_NAME: Tally with Director's 'Name' in /etc/bareos/bareos-dir.d/director/bareos-dir.conf

-- BAREOS_SD_PASSWORD: Tally with a Director's config in /etc/bareos/bareos-dir.d/storage/
+The following must match with an associated Director's config in /etc/bareos/bareos-dir.d/storage/bareos-sd
+- BAREOS_SD_NAME:  Defaults to "bareos-sd" if not set.
+- BAREOS_SD_PASSWORD: Must be set.

 ## Local Build
 - -t tag <name>